Our Methods

 Content Development

-1. Taxonomy curation — We maintain a taxonomy of mental health topics based on DSM-5-TR categories, clinical screeners, and common symptom queries.
+We maintain a taxonomy of clinical topics based on DSM-5-TR categories, clinical screeners, and common symptom queries.

 Writing Standards